paulehoffman/dns-delegation/charter.md

 TODO: less limitation just between signaling between the parent and resolver

-TODO: need IETF last call on the first document -- make it an RFC

 TODO: remove encrypted from "encrypted transport" to concentrate on other beneficial

 TODO: document to list mechanisms for parent zone -- get text from Geoff